microsoft/onnxruntime-training-examples/on_device_training/README.md

   The onnx models and the checkpoint files can be generated with the help of ONNX Runtime's Python utility, [onnxblock](https://github.com/microsoft/onnxruntime/blob/main/orttraining/orttraining/python/training/onnxblock/README.md).

-- Training phase: Once the prerequisite artifacts have been generated, they can be deployed to along with the application to perform training on the device.
+- Training phase: Once the prerequisite artifacts have been generated, they can be deployed along with the application to perform training on the device.
 The training is done using one of [several language bindings](https://onnxruntime.ai/docs/install/#training-phase---on-device-training) currently supported by ONNX Runtime Training.

 ## What tutorials does this repo include?